-In Table 9, we present non-averaged statistics on all three miscalibration and optimism measures (means, medians and standard deviations).
-Further we present significance levels of a comparison of the mean values of the applied miscalibration and optimism measures.
-Interestingly, it shows that employees are both significantly more miscalibrated and significantly more optimistic about company stock relative to the general stock market (both relative to the DAX and the EuroStoxx 50).
-This result is in line with the familiarity bias literature.
-Familiarity with company stock makes individuals think more favorable upon this asset.
-Similar to the results in Kilka and Weber (2000), employees think of familiar stocks (company stock) as being more likely to deliver higher returns and are simultaneously more miscalibrated.64 value of the miscalibration measure is significantly below 1 (max. = 0.51) which shows the pervasiveness of miscalibration among the surveyed individuals.
+Table 7 presents non-averaged statistics on all three miscalibration and optimism measures (means, medians, and standard deviations).
+Interestingly, it shows that individuals are both significantly more miscalibrated and significantly more optimistic about company stock relative to the general stock market.
+This finding is in line with the familiarity bias literature.
+Similar to the results in Kilka and Weber (2000), employees in our data set think of familiar stocks (company stock) as being more likely to deliver higher returns.
+At the same time, they are more miscalibrated with respect to these familiar shares and hence provide more narrow confidence intervals.53